 Gradual Adoption

 You don’t have to enable nullable reference types for your entire project at once.
-You can enable them in specific files or even in particular sections of code using the #nullable enable
+You can enable them in specific files or even in particular sections of code using the #nullable enable directive, as shown earlier.

 This approach allows you to gradually refactor your codebase, starting with new code or the most critical areas.
 Over time, you can enable nullable reference types in more areas as you improve your code’s nullability safety.